mapossum/spa/M1/README.md

 * Follow the book for chapters 1 – 2 (Read ahead for next week 3,4,5)
-* Read the extra assignment at: http://downloads2.esri.com/ESRIpress/images/224/PYTHON_sample.pdf

 #Lab Assignment
 For this assignment you will simply do all the exercises found in each of the book chapters we covered so far (1-2).

-Python has updated it's webpage and the instructions for Excersize 1.2 are no longer valid.
-That is ok, just skip it.

 You do not need to turn in anything for this assignment.